erikajane/Good_Wine_Classification/README.md

 ### Handle Class Imbalance

 Before modeling, the class imbalance within the dataset needed to be addressed.
 There were significantly more _bad wine_ observations than there were _good wine_ observations.
 After splitting the data, using 75% of the data for training, the distribution of the training dataset was 135 _good wines_ and 884 _bad wines_.
-After upsampling the _good wines_ by 195% of it’s original value, the number of _good wines_ in the training dataset became 263 and there still remained 884 _bad wines._ Although there was still class imbalance, it was better than what it was before and helped prevent the models over-predicting _bad wines_.
+After upsampling the _good wines_ by 195% of its original value, the number of _good wines_ in the training dataset became 263 while the _bad wine_ count reamained 884.
+Although there was still class imbalance, it was better than what it was before and helped prevent the models over-predicting _bad wines_.

 ### Best Model

 The best model for predicting _good red wines_ was the __SVM model using the original features__, with a __precision of 81.81%__ and an __accuracy of 89.7%__.
-When looking at the confusion matrix below we do see that the model over-predicted the _bad wines_ but that was to be expected with a dataset with a target as imbalanced as the one used here.
+When looking at the confusion matrix below we do see that the model over-predicted the _bad wines_ but that was to be expected with a target variable as imbalanced as the one used here.
 With this model, one can buy a _good wine_ and be happy with their purchase 81.81% of the time, however this model will limit the number of _good wines_ it recommends.

 ![Confusion_Matrix.png](https://github.com/erikajane/Good_Wine_Classification/blob/master/Images/Confusion_Matrix.png)